Career in Business Analytics

 - Data analyst

 As we can see from above, it is a very diverse list, and such positions are there for various companies across different industries.
-This more or less guarantees that a person will land up with a job after completion of this degree
+This more or less guarantees that a person will land up a job after completion of this degree

 Salary (US Data)